 in and around campitello - food & drink

 For evening meals the hotel has a al-a-carte menu as well as their 3 course special.
-Though we often use the pizzeria near by at night for a change of the hotel restaurant.
+We often use the pizzeria nearby at night for a change of the hotel restaurant.
 I actually prefer it as the choice is wider.

 There is a restaurant & toilet on launch.